 How did you feel when you were first diagnosed?

 When I was first diagnosed, it’s definitely a really lonely feeling.
-I think when you’re first given the news of having a chronic illness, it’s definitely very lonely.
-I didn’t know, like many other people don’t know, that MS affects young people.
-I didn’t think that there was any one else my age going through the same thing I felt very isolated.
+After that, I think when you’re first given the news of having a chronic illness, it’s definitely very lonely.
+I didn’t know like many other people don’t know, that MS affects young people.
+I didn’t think that there was anyone else my age going through the same thing I felt very isolated.
 Since MS is a silent disease, it was hard for me to express what was going on inside my body, because everything looked normal on the outside.
 Even going blind in one eye, people can’t see that.
 They look at you and everything looks normal.

 When I finally got the courage to do so, researching MS and seeing all of the support in the community, that really helped me.